iangilan/PhysRFANet/README.md

 > Note: Due to patient privacy, the original breast tumor MRI dataset is not publicly available in this repository.

 ## Usage
+1. Edit config.py according to the user's need.
-1. Load and preprocess the data using `data_loader.py`.
+1. Load and preprocess the data using `data_loader_Temp.py` and `data_loader_Dmg.py` for temperature distribution and damaged area, respectively.
-2. Train the model using `python train.py`.
+2. Train the model using `python train_Temp.py` or `python train_Dmg.py`.
-3. Evaluate the model's performance on test data using `python test.py`.
+3. Evaluate the model's performance on test data using `python test_Temp.py` or `python test_Dmg.py`.

 ## Model Architecture
-- The `TemperatureEDCNN` model is a 3D EDCNN comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
+- The `RFACNN` model is a 3D EDCNN that consists of encoder and decoder blocks, designed for extracting features and predicting both temperature distribution and damaged (ablated) areas.
-- The `TemperatureUNet` model is a 3D U-Net comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
+- The `RFAUNet` model is a 3D U-Net, designed for extracting features and predicting both temperature distribution and damaged (ablated) areas.
-- The `TemperatureAttUNet` model is a 3D Attention U-Net comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
+- The `RFAAttUNet` model is a 3D Attention U-Net, designed for extracting features and predicting both temperature distribution and damaged (ablated) areas.
 - The architectures of all models are defined in `models.py`.

 ## Custom Loss Function